How to Install our Skylights on Pitched Roof

 Bear in mind our Skylights sizes are the sizes of the bottom (internal) glass panel.
 The top panel is stepped by 100mm on each side, and the overall externally visible size is 200mm bigger in both directions:

-For example only in this guide we will present installation sketches for a Skylight 600mm x 600 mm.
-For all other sizes we provide installation sketch in the gallery of each size separately.
+For example, only in this guide will we present installation sketches for a Skylight 600mm x 600 mm.
+For all other sizes, we provide installation sketches in the gallery of each size separately.

 DOUBLE/TRIPLE GLAZED SKYLIGHT 600x600mm has the following sizes:

-The upstand should protrude min 150mm above the roof level.
+The upstand should protrude a minimum of 150mm above the roof level.

 A minimum pitch of 8-10 degrees relative to the horizon must be provided to avoid water pooling in the middle of the glass panel (for every metre of Skylight a 10cm fall is required).
-It is worth to spend a few extra minutes before applying the silicone to run a water test to ensure the water is not pooling (even though you are installing glass it will still bend in the middle)
+It is worth spending a few extra minutes before applying the silicone to run a water test to ensure the water is not pooling (even though you are installing glass it will still bend in the middle)